I had a chance to chat with legendary KGO talk show host

 my opinion and come out against the war, and you're likely to get a huge

-you sure, and I said, yeah the only thing I haven't done that I could
+you sure?
+Yeah, the only thing I haven't done that I could

-you do that, and I said well because it's pretty expensive and I don't
+you do that?" and I said "Because it's pretty expensive and I don't

 went off on special assignment to Vietnam, and then a year later, I did